-It is the responsibility of the education provider to set program of study outcomes and put in place a curriculum that leads to graduates of the program achieving those outcomes and the AMC Graduate Outcomes.
+It is the responsibility of the education provider to set outcomes for the program of study and put in place a curriculum that leads to graduates of the program achieving those outcomes and the AMC Outcomes (Capabilities).

 In demonstrating achievement of these standards, the education provider will show how it has arrived at the program outcomes and curriculum, including how they have been informed by the comparison of the provider's program of study with other relevant programs.